alwell/Presentations/talk-1/PITCHME.md

 1. Data automatically backed up
 1. No danger of losing data by having your computer stolen
 1. Cloud computers boot quicker and are safer from a virus attack.
+---
 ### Disadvantages
 - Needs internet connection
 - Habit
+---
+## In what ways can we use the interactive whitewboard?
+- Venn diagrams
+- Match the phrases
+- Label a diagram
 ---